wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 A must have acquired a lock B releases.
 According to the 2PL property, B must not release any lock before it acquires all locks for objects in its working set.
 We can infer that B must have already been in the shrinking phase.
 This, however, is inconsistent with the fact that B blocks on A, since this implies that B is still in growing phase, and has at least one or more locks to acquire.
 A contradiction!
+Note that this is not the complete correctness proof of 2PL, since pair-wise cycle-freedom is not sufficient to guarantee cycle-free of the final dependency cycle, if cycles with more than two nodes exist.
+The full correctness proof of 2PL uses induction on the number of nodes in the cycle, and is rather straightforward, which we do not present.

 ### 2PL in Cache Invalidate